carrier-io/carrier-io/README.md

 4. Fill Grafana Admin password on second screen

-5. Review comfiguration and proceed with installation
+5. Review configuration and proceed with installation

 6. Once installation is done you will see `Installation complete ...` message in log trace area

 Jenkins will is available at `<public_dns>/jenkins` (only in case you choose an option to install it)

 Grafana will is available at `<public_dns>/grafana` (only in case you choose an option to install it)

 ## Configuration of interceptor (scale unit)